 Budget adoptions and amendments are recorded in the District's board minutes.
 The budget is amended by the Board of Trustees as needed throughout the year.
 The budget for revenues, other resources, other uses, and fund balances is prepared by fund source and amount.
 The budget for expenditures is prepared by fund, program, function, object and amount.
 The legal level of budgetary control is established at the line item account within each fund.
 Line item accounts are defined as the lowest (most specific) level of detail as established pursuant to the minimum chart of accounts referenced in N.J.A.C.
 6:20-2A.2(m)1.
-The Board approved several budget transfers during 2015/2016.
-Also, during 2015/2016 the Board increased the original general fund budget by \$2,525,483.
-The increase was funded by additional capital reserve funds appropriated, prior year state aid awards appropriated, the appropriation of the proceeds from the trade in of computers and the reappropriation of prior year general fund encumbrances.
+The Board approved several budget transfers during 2016/2017.
+Also, during 2016/2017 the Board increased the original budget by \$2,136,439.
+The increase was funded by additional capital reserve fund appropriated, grant awards and the reappropriation of prior year general fund encumbrances.